 Volatility in the movement of a stock price

-To avoid this and ensure that both buyers and sellers fulfil their obligations, SEBI requires the parties to fulfil the margin requirements.
-This way, both buyer and seller are compelled to honour the transaction.
+To avoid this and ensure that buyers and sellers fulfil their obligations, SEBI requires the parties to fulfil the margin requirements.
+This way, both buyers and sellers are compelled to honour their transactions.

 What is the new margin pledge system?